 - Lose control of the user-brand relationship — the OTT RCS provider is now the entry point for brands and aggregators.

 - Lose control of the end-to-end security — once the RCS traffic reaches the OTT provider, the MNO has no control about what is done to the user conversations and metadata resulting in security questions and data privacy.

 - Lose the “clean channel” guarantee to brands —The MNO is perceived as a clean channel subject to more regulations and guarantees, vs OTT RCS provider.

-- Lose B2C revenue — an MNO yielding a part of the B2C revenue in exchange for RCS deployment savings will lower costs on the short term, but on the long term it may be forfeiting a large amount of income.
+- Lose B2C revenue — an MNO yielding a part of the B2C revenue in exchange for RCS deployment savings will lower costs on the short term, but in the long term, it may be forfeiting a large amount of income.

 - Lose differentiation — the third party controls a big part of the ecosystem and delivers the same cookie-cutter solution to all the MNOs.